pooltogether/v4-docs/docs/contracts/v4-twab-delegator/TWABDelegator.md

   event TransferredDelegation(
     address delegator,
     uint256 slot,
-    uint256 amount
+    uint256 amount,
+    address to
   )
 ```
-Emitted when a delegator withdraws an amount of tickets from a delegation to their wallet.
+Emitted when a delegator withdraws an amount of tickets from a delegation to a specified wallet.

 #### Parameters: